 At the time of Carville’s founding, leprosy was believed to be both highly contagious and morally suspect.
 The latter belief stemmed from biblical references suggesting that skin lesions and deformities, like those caused by Hansen’s disease, reflected God’s judgment on its victims.
 Though scientists proved that bacteria caused the lesions and disfigurement, and that Hansen’s disease was no more contagious than other common diseases, the stigma was slow to disappear.
 Victims’ family and friends were encouraged to avoid all contact or face isolation and even violence from their communities.
 Carville not only treated the victims of Hansen’s disease, it protected the identities of its residents, many of whom were forced to change their names and abandon their families.
 The disease remains the most poorly understood of the human infectious diseases, and an inordinate fear of leprosy persists to this day.

 In 1905, the state purchased the property and assumed custodial care of the patients.
 The slave cabins were replaced with twelve cottages and a dining hall.
-In 1917, the U.S. Senate passed an act establishing a National Leprosarium.
+In 1917, the US Senate passed an act establishing a National Leprosarium.
 After several years of “not in my back yard” wrangling, Carville was selected for the site and the federal government bought the property from the state.
-In 1921 the U.S. Public Health Service took over the facility—which now had about ninety patients—and began a building drive.
+In 1921 the US Public Health Service took over the facility—which then had about ninety patients—and began a building drive.

 Carville and the New Deal